Flora of Italy: The floral composition

 The native vegetation of Italy reflects the diversity of the physical environment: the differences in geology, the differences of altitude above sea level and the diversity of the climate between the continental and the peninsular Italy, that give rise to various phytoclimatic areas.

 The peninsula and islands are dominated by the characteristics of the Mediterranean climate, with mild and rainy winters and very warm and dry summers.
 On the contrary, the north of Italy has lower temperatures in winter and a more uniform distribution of rainfall during the summer.

 The species of plants present in Italy belong to the flora of the continental Europe or to the Mediterranean flora.
-In some cases Western species can be distinguished (e.g. the hornbeam, limited to Western Europe) and eastern species (e.g. the oriental hornbeam, present in Eastern Europe).
+In some cases Western species can be distinguished (e.g. the Portuguese oak, limited to Western Europe) and eastern species (e.g. the downy oak, present in Eastern Europe).

 The last ice age, the Würm Glaciation, in the Alps ended about 12,000 years ago, and one can still recognize its influence on vegetation, in particular by means of glacial relict species.
 A well known example is the Etna birch (Betula aetniensis), driven in Sicily at a time when the climate was much colder.

 Broadly there are three different vegetational zones of forests or bushes in Italy: